 Work Zone Crashes by Driver Age Group 2011-2015Work Zone Crashes - Top Error Codes

 ODOT has designated the Chemeketa Community College Center for Business and Industry as the administrator of flagger curriculum, materials and flagger certification cards.
-To find out more about flagger certification classes is your area visit the Oregon Flagger Certification Program web page.
+To find out more about flagger certification classes is your area visit the Oregon Flagger Training and Certification Program web page.

 Work zones that are set up properly are essential to worker and driver safety.
 Make sure you are familiar with state and federal requirements for setting up your work zone before you start.

 Traffic Control Devices: Visit the Traffic Control Plans web page for the most up-to-date manuals and handbooks.

 Device Quality Standards: Use the ATSSA "Quality Guidelines for Temporary Traffic Control Devices and Features" handbook to assess the quality of your devices.

 Traffic Analysis: Refer to the ODOT Work Zone Traffic Analysis Tool Users' Guide to optimize lane closures and minimize delays.